 You will need a balancer like this one, which is sold by Blue Sky PPG for about $15.
-For about twice the cost, California Power Systems has the Buzz String Balancer which contains a bubble level and is superior to the one sold by Blue Sky.
-The EAA has this excellent video on how to use it.
+For about twice the cost, California Power Systems has the Steve String Balancer which contains a bubble level and is superior to the one sold by Blue Sky.
 The propeller must be balanced both in the long dimension (tip to tip) and the short dimension (leading edge to trailing edge).
 Start with balancing it tip to tip.

 Minor out-of-balance can be corrected by applying thicker layers of paint on the lighter side.
 Note that you want to spray enough paint to make the lighter side/end heavier for the moment.
 When the paint dries, it will weigh less.
 If it is badly out of balance, holes can be drilled on the heavy side/end and then sealed with epoxy or Q-Bond, lightening the heavier side/end.

 Balancing the short dimension of the propeller (leading edge – trailing edge)